WTFAcademy/WTF-Ethers/en/02_Provider/readme.md

 ## Summary

-In this lesson, we introduced the `Provider` class of ethers.js and create a `jsonRpcProvider` with Alchemy's node API key to read on-chain information from the `ETH` main network and `Goerli` test network.
+In this lesson, we introduced the `Provider` class of ethers.js and created a `jsonRpcProvider` with Infura's node API key to read on-chain information from the `ETH` main network and `Sepolia` test network.